Group testing and local search: is there a computational-statistical gap?: Contributions

 We consider the same objective function as in the previous paragraph, but this time we study the space of $k'$-tuples of potentially defective items, where $k' = \lfloor (1+\epsilon) k \rfloor$ for any fixed $\epsilon \in [0,1)$.
 Crucially, we now study all the possible Bernoulli group testing designs by considering a fixed by arbitrary parameter $\nu$ (recall that for each test, each item is tested with probability $\nu/k$).
-Informally, a bad local minimum $\sigma$ is a $k'$-tuple of potentially defective items that does not contain a non-negligible number of defective items, and such that every other $k'$-tuple in Hamming distance two from $\sigma$ explains at most the same number of positive tests.
-We give a formal definition in Section~\ref{undesirable_local}, Definition~\ref{bad_local_minima}.
+Informally, a bad local minimum $\sigma$ is a $k'$-tuple of potentially defective items that contains a non-negligible number of non-defective items, and such that every other $k'$-tuple in Hamming distance two from $\sigma$ explains at most the same number of positive tests.
+We give a formal definition in Appendix~\ref{undesirable_local}, Definition~\ref{bad_local_minima}.

 Our result is a bound on the number of tests required for the absence of bad local minima as a function of parameters $\epsilon,\delta, \nu$, where we are interested in $(1-\epsilon- \delta)$-approximate recovery.
-We state the theorem informally below, and formally in Section~\ref{undesirable_local}, Theorem~\ref{local_search_theorem}.
+We state the theorem informally below, and formally in Appendix~\ref{undesirable_local}, Theorem~\ref{local_search_theorem}.

 \begin{theorem}[Informal Statement] Let $k,p \in \mathbb{N}$ with $ 1 \leq k \leq p$.
 We assume that $k,p \rightarrow +\infty$ with $k=o(p)$.
 Fix parameters $\nu>0, R \in (0,1),\delta, \epsilon \in [0,1)$ such that $\delta \epsilon > 0$, set $ k' = \lfloor(1+\epsilon)k \rfloor$, and assume that we observe the outcome of $n=\lfloor \frac{ \log_2 \binom{p}{k}}{R} \rfloor$ tests under non-adaptive Bernoulli group testing in which each item participates in a test with probability $\nu/k$.
 If